dirkmueller/kiwi-1/doc/source/working_with_kiwi/xml_description.rst

 remaining child-elements of `preferences`:

 - `version`: A version number of this image.
-We recommend to use the following format: **Major.Minor.Release**, however other versions are possible, e.g. one can use the version of the underlying operating system.
+We recommend to use the following format: **Major.Minor.Release**, however other versioning schemes are possible, e.g. one can use the version of the underlying operating system.

 - `packagemanager`: Specify the package manager that will be used to download and install the packages for your appliance.
 Currently the following package